 My EC2 instances are setup to have only the operating system and program files on the root volume, with all other data (logs, mail, etc.) on a second EBS volume.
-This leads to a very stable root volume, which sees … Continue reading
+This leads to a very stable root volume, which sees a minimum of changes.
+Fully configured, my root volume (using Amazon’s Linux) is 1.2GB.
+The… Continue reading Shrink EBS Root

 Capturing Termination Signals in PHP